 4. Like Linked Lists and unlike Arrays, Trees don’t have an upper limit on the number of nodes as nodes are linked using pointers.

 Main applications of trees include:

-6. Form of a multi-stage decision-making (see business chess).
+- Form of multi-stage decision-making (see business chess).

 Binary Tree: A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

 Binary Tree Representation: A tree is represented by a pointer to the topmost node of the tree.
 If the tree is empty, then the value of the root is NULL.

 - Pointer to the right child